Hawking Radiation and Analogue Experiments: A Bayesian Analysis: Bayesian Analysis

-This means that the maximum amount of confirmation one can obtain by adding in more and more sources is bounded by some finite number, $N_\text{sat.}$, determined by the prior probabilities $\bar{x}$, $m_x$ and $m_{\bar{x}}$.
+This means that the maximum amount of confirmation one can obtain by adding in more and more sources is bounded by some finite value, viz. $\Delta_{sat}$, determined by the prior probabilities $x$, $m_x$ and $m_{\bar{x}}$.
 Beyond this point, there is vanishingly small added value (in terms of confirmation) achieved by adding in more source systems.
-Two features of $N_\text{sat.}$ are worth remarking on.
-First, the higher the prior probability of $X$ the lower the saturation point will be.
-This makes sense because the more sure we are of $X$ to start with, the lower the limit on the extra information we can learn from $\t E,\t E',\dots,\t E^{(n)}$.
+Two features of $\Delta_{sat}$ are worth remarking on.
+First, the higher the prior probability of X the lower the saturation point will be.
+This makes sense because the more sure we are of X to start with, the lower the limit on the extra information we can learn from $\t E,\t E',\dots,\t E^{(n)}$.
 Second, the higher the relative likelihood of $\t M$ given $\t X$ to $\t M$ given $\neg \t X$ (i.e. $m_x-m_{\bar{x}}$), the higher the saturation point.
 This makes sense because the stronger the relationship between $X$ and $M$ the more we can potentially learn from $\t E,\t E',\dots,\t E^{(n)}$.

 A further interesting feature that we can examine is the speed with which the saturation point is approached.
-We can examine this `rate of saturation' by plotting $\Delta^{(n)}$ for a set of prior probabilities of $\t X$.\footnote{See Equation (\ref{deltan}) of Appendix B. Here we have assumed for simplicity that $\gamma^{(k)}=c$ for all $k$ with $c>1$. $c$ measures both the likelihood of $\t A^{(k)}$ given $\t X$ and the likelihood of $\t E^{(k)}$ given $\t A^{(k)}$.
-The stronger the dependence of these the stronger the exponential increase of $\Delta^{(n)}$ with $n$. } As can be seen from Figure \ref{ndep}, the higher the prior probability of $\t X$, the quicker the saturation point is reached.
+We can examine this `rate of saturation' by plotting $\Delta^{(n)}$ (as specified in eq. (\ref{deltan}) in Appendix \ref{app2}) for a set of prior probabilities of $\t X$.
+As can be seen from Figure~\ref{ndep}, the higher the prior probability of $\t X$, the quicker the saturation point is reached.
 Strikingly, for the values of the parameters considered, we find that given a prior of greater than $0.5$ for $\t X$, saturation can be reached after only three or four successful analogue experiments.